JohnTerragnoli/ECE281_Lab2_real/README.md

 Based on this schematic, the code for the full adder was created.
 The wires declared in the vhdl code are the same as shown on the schematic.
 The code for the full adder can be seen here:  https://github.com/JohnTerragnoli/ECE281_Lab2_real/blob/master/Full_Adder.vhd

-This was used later in the lab to construct the 4 bit adder.

-In order to test that this was correct, then, a test bench was created.
+In order to test that this full adder was correct, then, a test bench was created.
 This testbench tested every possible input for A, B and the Carry in.
-The output data was then compared with the truth table to ensure that it was correct.
+The output data was then compared with the truth table to ensure that the full adder code was correct.
 The Textbench code is here: https://github.com/JohnTerragnoli/ECE281_Lab2_real/blob/master/Full_Adder_Testbench.vhd

 A snapshot of the simulation results can be seen below.
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/Full_Adder_Testbench_Simulation.PNG "Full Adder Simulation Results")

+The outputs from this testbench happily match the truth table, therefore, the full adder was properly constructed.